RoyalHaskoningDHV/darrow-poc/README.md

 )
 ```

 While you do not have to define any tree structure yourself it is still useful to have an idea about these classes, since we have to define a number of related ones when onboarding our model to `ModelInterfaceV4`.
-Let's look at that next.

 ## Deep dive into `ModelInterfaceV4`
 Let's have a look at what we need to define to make our model `ModelInterfaceV4` compliant.
 For illustration purposes let's just use the proof of concept model from this repository.
 We want to onboard an anomaly detection model, defined in `models.anomaly_detection`.
 But before we get to that we should have a quick look at our data.